-The last major roadway improvement occurred in the 1930s to accommodate local daily traffic, and Ontario County Road 16 has been essentially unaltered since that time.
-Besides becoming outdated, the roadway involves steep topography, narrow shoulders and a lack of sidewalks, which present significant safety issues for these users.
+The last major roadway improvement occurred in the 1930s to accommodate local daily traffic, and CR 16 has been essentially unaltered since that time.
+Significant roadway conditions include steep topography, narrow shoulders, and a lack of sidewalks.
+These conditions present significant safety issues for roadway users.